-The AGM authorized the Board of Directors to decide on the transfer of the company's own A shares.
-The authorization is limited to a maximum of 6,000,000 A shares.
-The transfer of shares may be carried out in deviation from the shareholders' pre-emptive rights (directed issue).
-The authorization can also be used for incentive arrangements, however, not more than 1,000,000 A shares in total together with the authorization in the previous paragraph.
-This authorization is effective until the next Annual General Meeting of Shareholders, but no later than September 22, 2018.
-However, the authorization for incentive arrangements is valid until March 22, 2022.
-On August 2, 2017, the Board of Directors decided on a directed share issue related to the reward payment for the Konecranes Performance Share Plan 2016.
-In the share issue, 334,239 own class A shares held by the company were conveyed without consideration to the key employees participating in the plan in accordance with the terms and conditions of the plan.
+The AGM authorized the Board of Directors to decide on the transfer of the company's own A by the Board of Directors is attained, the reward shares.
+The authorization is limited to a maximum payout will be a half of the maximum reward.
+The of 6,000,000 A shares.
+The transfer of shares maximum reward payout requires that the target is may be carried out in deviation from the shareclearly exceeded. holders' pre-emptive rights (directed issue).
+The In 2016, Board resolved to establish a new authorization can also be used for incentive share-based incentive plan directed to the Group arrangements, however, not more than 1,000,000 key employees.
+In 2017, 334,239 treasury shares A shares in total together with the authorization were conveyed without consideration to the key in the previous paragraph.
+This authorization is employees as a reward payment for the plan.
+The effective until the next Annual General Meeting shares paid as reward may not be transferred of Shareholders, but no later than September 22, during a restriction period established for the 2018.
+However, the authorization for incentive shares.
+The restriction period began from reward arrangements is valid until March 22, 2022.
+On payment and will end on December 31, 2018.
+August 2, 2017, the Board of Directors decided In 2017, Board of Directors resolved to estabon a directed share issue related to the reward lish new long-term incentive plans for the Group payment for the Konecranes Performance Share key employees and the President and CEO.
+The Plan 2016.
+In the share issue, 334,239 own class new share-based incentive plans are Performance A shares held by the company were conveyed Share Plan 2017 for the Group key employees, without consideration to the key employees parti-Restricted Share Unit Plan 2017 for the selected cipating in the plan in accordance with the terms and conditions of the plan.
 The decision on the directed share issue was based on the authorization granted to the Board of Directors by the Annual General Meeting of Shareholders held on March 23, 2017.